 Carrot ranch: This soup from Delish only requires 10 ingredients and takes a mere half hour to make.
 Begin by

 cooking your carrots, onions, garlic, broth and seasonings on the stove before pureeing the mix.
 Top it with a homemade whipped cream made with heavy cream and ranch seasoning mix.

 Cream of basil: This raw, chilled soup from With Food + Love is made of cashews, basil, kale and seasonings.
 It’s incredibly simple, only requiring some soaking and blending.
 While this soup is delicious on its own, topping it with a well-seasoned corn and cucumber salad completes it.

 Asparagus leek: You can’t celebrate the coming of spring without an asparagus soup.
 This asparagus leek soup form The Bojon Gourmet is the perfect way to prepare it.
 With only 10 ingredients, a blender and a stovetop, you’ll have a zesty soup to reheat the next day.
 Consider topping it with some yogurt and lemon zest for a refreshing twist.

 Chilled strawberry: There aren’t enough spring soups that utilize the juicy goodness of fresh strawberries.
-Beard and Bonnet addresses the absence with this chilled strawberry soup, made with just strawberries, Greek yogurt, grape juice and honey.
+MyRecipes addresses the absence with this chilled strawberry soup, made with just strawberries, Greek yogurt, riesling and sugar.
 Perfect as an appetizer, side or dessert, you’ll be making this soup more than once this spring.

 Pea and ham: Not to be confused with split pea soup, this pea and ham recipe from Food and Wine uses fresh peas, fennel, ham and shallots for a light yet savory soup.
 Garnish it with some elegant pea tendrils or strips of baby arugula.